Top 23 cloud computing skills to boost your career in 2023

 11. Containers

-Containers provide a packaging mechanism in which applications may be abstracted from the environments in which they are running.
-This decoupling process enables businesses to deploy container-based applications swiftly and consistently.
-Knowledge of today's most popular container technologies, such as Docker and Kubernetes, will increase your likelihood of securing employment in a cloud computing role.
-Every major cloud platform now has some form of container or Kubernetes service to help organizations manage deployments, and it's critical for cloud professionals to understand how they work.
+Containers provide a packaging mechanism that isolates applications from the environments in which they are running.
+This decoupling process lets businesses deploy container-based applications swiftly and consistently.
+Knowledge of today's most popular container technologies, such as Docker and Kubernetes, increases your likelihood of securing employment in a cloud computing role.
+Every major cloud platform now has some form of container or Kubernetes service to help organizations manage deployments, and cloud professionals must understand how they work.

 12. Data and application migration and deployment